 At the same time, you might have your reasons NOT to go this route, whether it’s a (temporary) lack of time, lack of money to invest in gear or simply because video is not your thing.

 Trends come and go…. and you should always stick to your own gut feeling about what your strengths are and what is right for your business.

-At the same time you shouldn’t postpone recording yourself simply because it’s scary, ’cause we all have to start somewhere!
+Of course, you shouldn’t just postpone recording yourself on video because it’s scary, because we all have to start somewhere!